Work done remotely

 All three summer interns are students at Concord Academy and have distinguished themselves in African American history courses.
 Thank you to Robbins House board member and teacher Kim Frederick for recruiting such talented students!
 They will help with the following projects:

-- Collaboration: Helping with our ongoing collaboration with the Concord Museum on their Family Trees program as well as planning for our co-sponsored forum on Black Radical: The Life and Times of William Monroe Trotterhosted by Robbins House Advisor Kerri Greenidge, which is set to take place in September.
+- Collaboration: Helping with our ongoing collaboration with the Concord Museum on their holiday Family Trees program as well as planning for our co-sponsored forum on Black Radical: The Life and Times of William Monroe Trotterhosted by Robbins House Advisor Kerri Greenidge, which is set to take place in September.

 - Virtual Programming: Helping our interpreters create and, more importantly, edit videos that we’ll post to our website.
 Since we’re closed for the season, we’d like our interpreters to help tell our stories virtually.